Otena Lodge History

 "When the call out voice is silent and the sounds of the night are again upon you, you hear the call of the Whip-o-will and your spine tingles because you really know it is the call of one of the Indians to another.
 Then from the bluff comes the screech of an owl answered again by the plaintiff Whip-o-will.

-are sure your son or brother will be a better person if he is man enough
+your son or brother will be a better person if he is

-to perform the tasks set forth for him to fulfill.
+man enough to perform the tasks set forth for him to

 Photo of modern day Calling Out Ceremony at CampThe Order of the Arrow is something all scouts reach for.
 It is not unattainable.
 It is based on cheerfulness, service, and brotherhood.